August Wesley: Life in Estonia

 The Murmansk Legion was disbanded in late 1919.
 Great Britain and the United States had set a precondition for the recognition of Finland's independence; the government of Finland had to allow the legionnaires to return home safely and they could not be punished for their actions.
 This agreement, however, excluded the Red Guard leaders such as Wesley.
 He was given permission to move to Britain, but Wesley chose to stay in Estonia.
 He joined the Estonian Army, where he served as a lieutenant in the War of Independence.
-After the war, Wesley settled in Tallinn where he first worked for the ministry of social affairs and later as a journalist in the newspaper Vaba Maa.
+After the war, Wesley settled in Tallinn where he first worked for the ministry of social affairs and later as a journalist in the newspaper Vaba Maa, the organ of the Estonian Labour Party.

 Wesley also translated literature to Estonian and Finnish.
 One of his translations is the 1937 Estonian version of Laozi's famous work, Tao Te Ching.

 During the 1920s and 1930s, Wesley contacted the Finnish government several times asking to return to Finland, but with no success; the government maintained the exclusion of return for Red Guard leaders.
 When the Soviet Union occupied Estonia in June 1940, Wesley went underground.
 He was last seen in Narva in 1941.
 According to some newspaper sources, Wesley starved to death in the Siege of Leningrad in 1942.